 The Episcopal Diocese of Georgia offers several opportunities for retreats, lock-ins, summer mission and more.
 We strongly encourage our students to participate in as many of these events as possible.
 Events/activities include Fall Gathering, Spring Gathering, New Beginnings, Happening, summer camp, Convention lock-in, Acolyte festival and a summer mission trip either domestic or to the Dominican Republic.
 Wow!
 That’s a lot of stuff!
 For more information visit http://youth.georgiaepiscopal.org.

 The rite of Confirmation is for all those in who are 16 years of age and above who wish to affirm their baptismal vows and commit themselves to a life of Christian service.
 Stay tuned for more info on when the youth confirmation class will begin.

 Outside of our Sunday classes and EYC, we offer many opportunities for students to share the love of God in Christ with those in need.
 In addition to our summer mission trips, students have opportunities to serve those in need in our own community.
-We have volunteered at a local assisted living, prepared meals for shut-ins, helped prepare and serve lunch at Manna House, assisting with the annual St. Mark’s Towers outreach, worked with children at St. Athanasius during the summer library and food program, etc.
+We have volunteered at a local assisted living facility, prepared meals for shut-ins, helped prepare and serve lunch at Manna House, assisted with the annual St. Mark’s Towers outreach, worked with children at St. Athanasius during the summer library and food program, etc.